AttilaSATAN/ncap-wrapper/README.md

 Developed under Node 8.11.3 with [Express](https://expressjs.com/), [Axios](https://github.com/axios/axios) and [Jest](https://facebook.github.io/jest/) for testing.
 Used with TDD methodology.
 Both APIs and end-points tested with Jest on development.

+It tooked a little more than 6 hours.

 To run app:

 ```bash